magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40175-radio-buttons-not-displayed-when-reorder-by-admin.md

 <ins>Prerequisites</ins>:

-1. A Customer account with shipping address and a billing address is created.
+1. A Customer account with a shipping address and a billing address is created.
 1. A Simple Product is created.
 1. Several delivery methods are configured.
 1. At least one order is created.